-The Ponemon study referenced earlier also found that companies using this type of User Behavior Analytics (UBA) saw an average cost reduction of $1.1 million per insider attack, making it the largest incremental cost-saving measure currently available.
+A joint study from IBM and the Ponemon Institute found that companies using User Behavior Analytics (UBA) saw an average cost reduction of $1.1 million per insider attack, making it the largest incremental cost-saving measure currently available.

-Whenever possible, limit your company's exposure to unnecessary personal devices.
-Each unmanaged device within your security perimeter represents a risk of attack.
-Asset lockers can aid in device management, and they integrate well with other location and access control systems.
+Limit your company's exposure to unnecessary personal devices on your network whenever possible.
+Each unmanaged device within your security perimeter represents a risk of attack and another one on which you’ll need IT to conduct vulnerability scanning.
+Asset lockers can aid in device management and integrate well with other location and access control systems.

-The case of Ricky Lee Mitchell should be a warning.
-IT, Security, and HR teams should coordinate prior to employee terminations and other sensitive HR actions.
+The case of Shannon You should be a warning.
+IT, Security, and HR teams should coordinate before employee terminations and other sensitive HR actions.

-Revoking or reassigning employee access to your facility must be precisely timed during these events.
+Revoking or reassigning employee access to your facility must be timed precisely during these events.
 This helps prevent damage and even workplace violence by limiting your disgruntled employee’s access to company assets and your other personnel.
-Centralized security management systems make this coordination easier.
+Centralized security management systems, like KeyTracer and AssetTracer, make this coordination easier.